confio/cosmos-hd-key-derivation-spec/README.md

 An update to the Ledger app would be required to loosen those restrictions in case the Cosmos purpose `7564153` is used instead of `44`.
-In particular the app should not auto-harden any component and support paths of variable length.
+In particular the app should not auto-harden any component and should support paths of variable length.

 ## Implementation in CosmJS